Jetpack Compose — Before and after

 How the build speed, APK size and source line count changed after migrating the Tivi sample app to Jetpack Compose

-In this blog post, we’ll take a look back and compare a number of key metrics to see how well Compose compares: APK size, build speed and lines of code.
+In this blog post, we’ll take a look back and compare a number of key metrics to see how well Compose compares in: APK size, build speed and lines of code.

 Before I go any further into the Compose side of things, let me quickly describe the app.